0-Gas-0/Stylus-Sample-Chess/README.md

 ## Fourth Step : Copying on Stylus
 - Open the settings for the Stylus extension
 - Create a new theme by pressing "Write a new style"
-- Paste it in the appropriate area.
+- Paste it in the appropriate area

 ## Fifth and final Step : Enjoy
 And here we are!
 Already will you ask me?
 Of course yes, it was really not complicated, isn't it ?
 Chess is an amazing game, now enjoy it in any style you like!